polypoly-eu/polyPod/platform/podjs/README.md

 4. To verify that everything is in place, you can confirm it with the following steps:

     -   Open your feature's `HTML` file in your browser, `URL`s of your local file should be supported without the need to run an `HTTP server`.
-    -   If you haven't forgotten step 7, you should have the correct navigation bar colour and the (localized) feature name you have set.
+    -   If you haven't forgotten 'step 3', you should have the correct navigation bar color and the (localized) feature name you have set.
-    -   You can successfully navigate backwards within the feature via the native back button functionality of the browser.
+    -   You can navigate backwards within the feature via the native back button functionality of the browser.

 5. If everything works, you are ready to start enjoying your new polyPod feature! :)
     Congrats!